Track2k/Track2k/README.md

 # 💫 About Me:
-<br>I’m a DevOps intern with a strong passion for Cloud and DevOps practices.
-I have a solid foundation in cloud computing and automation, with hands-on experience in key AWS services like EC2, S3, and Lambda.
+<br>I’m a Cloud enthusiast.
+I have a solid foundation in cloud computing and automation, with hands-on experience in key AWS services like EC2, S3, SSM and Lambda.
 I’m proficient in CI/CD, version control, and containerization.
 I’m dedicated to continuous learning and keeping up with emerging technologies.<br><br>🌍 I'm based in Bangalore, India<br>✉️ You can contact me at manjunath809511@gmail.com

 ## 🌐 Socials: